MarkTripod-Duo/Cisco-Live-2024-DuoAPIUniversal/Tutorial_Instructions/02-Add_Duo_to_Application.md

 6. Save the changes and either wait for the application to automatically reload, or stop the program using the CTRL-C keystroke and then running the application again using the `python3 app.py` command.

+7. Once the new code is in place and the application has been restarted, login with the user previously registered user.
+   The Cisco Duo enrollment process should begin once the username and password are verified.

 The full working application with Cisco Duo added and functional can be found in the [app_with_duo.py](../app_with_duo.py) file.